AdrienLemaire/fandekasp.github.io/_posts/2015-08-01-analysing-the-pomodoro-technique.md

   a day in the evening.
 {% endcomment %}

-The method can be summarized with the following rules:

-* A Pomodoro Consists of 25 minutes Plus a Five-Minute Break
-* After Every Four Pomodoros Comes a 15-30 Minute Break
-* The Pomodoro Is Indivisible.
-There are no half or quarter Pomodoros.
-* If a Pomodoro Begins, It Has to Ring:
-  * If a Pomodoro is interrupted definitively – i.e. the interruption isn’t handled, it’s considered void, never begun, and it can’t be recorded with an X
-  * If an activity is completed once a Pomodoro has already begun, continue reviewing the same activity until the Pomodoro rings
-* Protect the Pomodoro.
-Inform effectively, negotiate quickly to reschedule the interruption, call back the person who interrupted you as agreed.
-* If It Lasts More Than 5-7 Pomodoros, Break It Down.
-  Complex activities should be divided into several activities.
-* If It Lasts Less Than One Pomodoro, Add It Up.
-Simple tasks can be combined.
-* Results Are Achieved Pomodoro after Pomodoro.
-* The Next Pomodoro Will Go Better.

 The benefits of this method are multiple:

 * Learning time, having a different experience of time.